 Your wedding photographer has photographed hundreds and perhaps thousands of weddings.
-They have seen and experienced just about everything you can possibly imagine at a wedding.
+They have seen and experienced almost everything you can imagine at a wedding.
 Furthermore, you hired the best photographer because you want beautiful and timeless photos.
 Don’t sabotage yourself by not listening to your photographer.
 They got your back and have your best interest at heart.

-Have you ever gone to the store to purchase something, and the people that work in the store act as if they didn’t want your money?
+Have you ever gone to the store to purchase something, and the people that worked in the store acted as if they didn’t want your money?
 Ok, this may have been a lousy analogy.
 But what I’m trying to convey to you is don’t hire your photographer and then ghost them or be aloof with them.

 Creating beautiful wedding photographs is personal.
 The more you can tell your photographer, the more prepared your photographer will be to create some beautiful photos for you.
 Plus you will have a lot of fun too!